 What if you need more color options, or you have a complex graphic you want to apply?
 Silk screen printing may be the answer.
 It involves using a fine mesh screen that’s partially covered by a stencil of the desired pattern.
 For more complicated images or multiple colors, several different screens and stencils are used in series.

 Paint is then squeezed through the mesh and onto the surface of the substrate in every location that’s not blocked by the stencil.
 With careful choreography it’s possible to make sophisticated multi-colored images, text and colored patterns on almost any hard flat surface.
 Silk screen printing is inexpensive, versatile, and stencils can be made quickly.
 Is it right for your project?
 Contact us to learn more.

 Sanding And Polishing

-This is a specialized treatment we do in-house for achieving optical clarity on polycarbonate (PC) plastic.
-This method can also be used for repairing minor surface defects, and is ideal for achieving an extremely clear surface on areas that can’t be reached by hand.
+Vapor polishing is a specialized treatment to create optically-clear polycarbonate (PC) plastic.
+This method can also be used to repair minor surface defects, and is ideal for achieving an extremely clear surface on areas that can’t be reached by hand.
 It involves using Weldon 4 gas to melt the surface of the plastic at the molecular level, which flows out tiny scratches.

 Blasting means to spray some type of abrasive media onto the workpiece.
 Examples of abrasives include sand, garnet, walnut shells, or high-pressure water.
 It’s used to clean and de-burr parts, while preparing them both mechanically and chemically for later surface finishes.
 Blasting also imparts unique textures, frosting, pebbling, etc. Check out our blog to learn more about other popular methods for finishing a metal surface.